PradeepLoganathan/pradeepl-blog/content/blog/gitops-with-argocd/index.md

 The main components of Argo CD are

+## How does ArgoCD work?

 ## Getting started with Argo CD on Kind

+To get started with Argo CD let's install it on a Kubernetes cluster.
+We would then need to configure it and deploy a sample workload to ensure that it is working as expected.

 Argo CD can be installed on any kubernetes cluster.
 The process of installing Argo CD involves the below steps